 Once you have completed the steps above, you may register for HK 49200 or HK 49201 with the approval of the internship director and your academic advisor.

 A.H.
-Ismail Center for Health, Exercise and Nutrition
+Ismail Center for Preventative and Lifestyle Medicine

 Located in Lyles-Porter Hall, the A.H.
 Ismail Center for Preventive and Lifestyle Medicine is a collaborative effort between the departments of Health and Kinesiology and Nutrition Science.
 Offering a wellness center that promotes physical activity and exercise participation, the A.H.
 Ismail Center allows you to acquire new skills and polish skills learned in the classroom, including health and fitness testing, exercise prescription, exercise leadership, and more.
 You’ll also gain experience working with individuals of all ages to advance healthier lifestyles through the center’s Adult Fitness Program, which offers a relaxed exercise environment for adults in the local community.
 Juniors and seniors in kinesiology, public health or nutrition science majors may also choose to complete an internship in the A.H.
 Ismail Center as a fitness facility manager.
 Learn more about membership and services.